Arlene Wilson, Executive Director, CCE Yates County; John Potter, On-Site Supervisor

 The Yates CCE internship with Yates County History Center requires the student to: a.
 Review computer database of historical costume for consistency and updating recommendations b.
 Update database will be used for the Center’s on-going costume tracking, care and selection process c.
 Evaluate and report on the present on-site storage conditions and practices against the above collection evaluations d.
 Design/build mannequins for display e.
 Conceptualize/recommend future event displays f.
 Conceptualize/recommend 4-H Living History play/educational workshop g.
 Document experience via social media. h.
 Other Cornell faculty duties as assigned

 Qualifications and Previous Coursework

 The internship with Yates Cornell Cooperative Extension requires student possess the following: a.
-Completion of FSAD 1250 Art Design and Visual Thinking b.
-Have experience working in the Cornell Costume and Textile Collection or other museum collection c.
-Own transportation to/from work sites d.
-EXCEL and Data entry skills e.
-Knowledge of Microsoft Office f.
-Knowledge of social media platforms g.
+Have experience working in the Cornell Costume and Textile Collection or other museum collection b.
+Own transportation to/from work sites c.
+EXCEL and Data entry skills d.
+Knowledge of Microsoft Office e.
+Knowledge of social media platforms f.
 Preferred: a.
 Public speaking skills b.
 Good writing skills c.
 Demonstrated experience and knowledge in costume history and enthusiasm to learn, apply and share same with others.

 Benefits and Skills

 The internship with Yates Cornell Cooperative Extension will provide student with the following outcomes: a.
 Student will gain knowledge of historical costume conservation and preservation b.
 Student will gain historical collection management and research experience through inventorying the collection c.
 Student will gain curatorial experience in display of historical costumes d.
 Student will gain experience is community education through historical costume programming.